BigDaddyAG/MedBioPro/README.md

 * have fun!

 ##### Git Repository Structure
   This git repository contains following files/folders

-  * implemented Scala codes`src/main/scala/de/BigDaddyAG`
+  * `src/main/scala/de/BigDaddyAG`: implemented Scala codes
   * `Data`:
     * `BCR`: downloaded Clinical Biotab data
     * `GCC`: TCGA data from 35 patients
+      * `All`:
-      *  `All`: the final TCGA table of 16 patients, which are manually joined:
+        * `allGccDataClean.csv`: the final TCGA table of 16 patients, which are manually joined
-        - `allGccDataClean.csv`
+    * `output`:consists of two files
-  * `output`:`somkeOutput.csv` is a table of four columns: patientID, Consent Status and the last two columns refer to the start and end year of patient's smoking behaviour.
-The previous table has been used to generate `joinedSomkeOutput.csv`.
-Here the third column shows how many years each patient smoked.
+      * `somkeOutput.csv`: a table of four columns: patientID, Consent Status, end year and start year of smoking
+	  * `joinedSomkeOutput.csv`: the previous table has been used to generateHere the third column shows how many years each patient smoked